 Similarly, when something feels off to me, I remember what our old friend Smokey The Bear used to say: “Stop, drop and roll.”
 Especially, because I sense pain in my body, I literally stop, drop and roll: I stop and become aware of what is hurting or out of alignment.
 For instance, I drop any expectation and relax, not trying to figure out what’s wrong.
 In other words, I give myself what is needed, even a few minutes to roll on an exercise ball to stretch and work out any knots.

 Because, once I am relaxed, for instance, I can assess and respond: Perhaps I need water or a snack.
 Perhaps a massage is what is needed.
-A nap however, may be appropriate.
+A nap, whatever, may be appropriate.
 Alternatively, some exercise or longer stretch will do the trick.
-In conclusion, I do what I must to hear more clearly.
-As a result I take responsible, appropriate action.
+In conclusion, I do what I must

 Ultimately, we know what we need.
 We must slow down, take time to give ourselves the necessary attention.
 Ask for help from appropriate practitioners and naturopaths, and envision our ideal health as we journey towards it.
 Health is a state of mind, a state of being in the body, and a respectful alignment between the two.